 How can this help me?

 Aflac pays cash benefits directly to you, unless otherwise assigned.
 This means that you will have added financial resources to help with medical costs or ongoing living expenses.
-Aflac group critical illness insurance plans are designed to provide you with a lump sum cash benefit to help you cover out-of-pocket medical and other expenses caused by a critical illness.
+Aflac critical illness insurance plans are designed to provide you with cash benefits, such as the following:

 When can I enroll?